 - More Preference to Small Values – In the geometric mean method, the higher level of weights is vested upon small values while large values are given less significance.

-- Multiple Purposes – The geometric mean method can be used for averaging ratios, percentages, and also for evaluating the gradual rise and fall in rates.
+- Multiple Purposes – E.g., for averaging ratios, percentages, and evaluating the gradual rise and fall in rates;

 The different limitations and drawbacks of the Geometric Mean include the following:

-- Complex in Nature – This method is a very complicated method.
-The users of the same must have a thorough mathematical knowledge in ratios, roots, logarithms, etc. This is also one of the very important reasons behind the less popularity of this method.
-The method is highly difficult for users with ordinary knowledge to understand and its computation is also highly complicated.
+- Complex in Nature – This method is very complicated.
+The users of the same must have a thorough mathematical knowledge in ratios, roots, logarithms, etc. It is also one of the critical reasons behind the less popularity of this method.
+The method is highly challenging for users with ordinary knowledge to understand, and its computation is also highly complicated.

-- Difficulty in Calculating the Method – The method is highly complicated in nature as it requires the users to find out the roots of various products of certain values.
-Therefore, it is very difficult for users to understand how the same can be calculated.
+- Difficulty in Calculating the Method – The method is highly complicated as it requires the users to find out the roots of various products of specific values.
+Therefore, it is challenging for users to understand how to calculate the same.

-- Not Applicable – The aforesaid method is not applicable for the cases that have zero or negative value of any series.
+- Not Applicable – The method mentioned above is not applicable for the cases with zero or negative value of any series.
 The method can also not be calculated when the negative value of any series is odd.

 - Lacks Compatibility with Open-end Distribution – Geometric mean can’t be obtained in the case of an open-end distribution.
 The aforesaid method may also give certain values that are absent from the series.